 So, while it’s easy to throw out a list of soothing techniques and self care ideas, we all know that as an INFJs, we suck at that!

-The real key isn’t meditation or alone time… it’s not bubble baths or spa days.
+The real key isn’t yoga or alone time… it’s not bubble baths or spa days.

 It’s being in-tune with yourself.